Habrador/Ten-Minute-Physics-Unity/README.md

 ## 17. Write an Eulerian Fluid Simulator with 200 lines of code

 Spoiler: It's just the simulation part that's 200 lines of code.
-You need a few more lines of code to set it up, display it on screen, etc.
+You need a few more lines of code to set it up, display it on screen, etc. Watch this YouTube video for examples:

 [![Link to youtube video fluid simulation](https://img.youtube.com/vi/6Jw1CsTOkDg/0.jpg)](https://www.youtube.com/watch?v=6Jw1CsTOkDg)